 - 1. Independently conduct fundamental and applied research in industries and academia. - 2.
-Work in a team for a multidisciplinary approach in problem solving for varied fields like biotechnology, refinery and processing industries. - 3.
+Work in a team for a multidisciplinary approach in problem solving for varied fields of chemical process industries. - 3.
 Demonstrate good professional ethics and engineering judgment on the global, economical, environmental and social issues.